slipstream/SlipStreamDocumentation/docs/advanced_tutorial/key-concepts.rst

 By isolating the cloud-specific information in the images, SlipStream enhances the portability of the applications.
-By defining the application topology separate from the components, it facilitates scaling the application's functional elements and reusing components across applications.
+By defining the application topology, separate from the components, it facilitates scaling the application's functional elements and reusing components across applications.